Should Burger King Be Prosecuted For Their Google Home-Triggering Ads?

 Give it to me straight... who does this affect - 4 or 5 people tops?

 You're missing the point.
 If Burger King legitimizes triggering digital assistants, then everybody can do it.Every ad is going to tell your devices to take you somewhere.
 The reputable giant global corporations will just do harmless things like send you a coupon or take you to their website.
 But imagine being on the wrong side of the internet, and suddenly an add pops up which commands "OK Google, show me some biracial gay midget porn!".
-Which is now on your official search history, easily viewable by the g
+Which is now on your official search history, easily viewable by the government, your ISP, credit card bureaus and your family.

 Re:Burger King did WHAT??!
 (Score:5, Informative)